mycsHQ/ns-suitescript-mocks/README.md

 ## License 🔓

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Roadmap 🛣

-- add tests for the repo
 - add examples for jest
-- add example for other test frameworks
-- switch all eslint warning to errors and fix code :white_check_mark:
 - cleanup mycs occurences
-- remove global specific mocks (like `getGELlabel`) and give possibility to import them from config (with example) :white_check_mark:
+- add tests for the repo
 - automate release process
+- add example for other test frameworks

+If you want to contribute and don't know where to start, we label our issues with [`help wanted`](https://github.com/mycsHQ/ns-suitescript-mocks/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or [`good first issue`](https://github.com/mycsHQ/ns-suitescript-mocks/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), feel free to browse the issues and ask for more information.